Experienced Car Accident Lawyer

 Note that pursuing a personal injury claim does not necessarily mean having to go to court.
 In fact, most New Jersey auto accident cases are settled outside the courtroom.
 Do not be afraid to fight for what you deserve.
 An experienced NJ accident lawyer can help you succeed with your claim.

-Why Choose The Grossman Law Firm For Your New Jersey Car Accident Injury Claim?
+Why Choose The Grossman Law Firm For Your Car Accident Injury Claim?

-We care about your situation and understand the stress you may be going through.
+We care about your situation and understand the harm you’ve encountered and the stress you may be going through.
 Your consultation with us is completely free of charge.
 Tell us about your New Jersey car accident by calling (732) 625-9494 today.

 What Type Of Car Crash Were You Injured In?

-- Multi-vehicle wrecks (pileups).
-When three or more vehicles are involved, determining fault can be difficult, but we can get to the bottom of it to identify the responsible parties.
+When three or more vehicles are involved in motor vehicle accidents, determining fault and liability can be difficult, but we can get to the bottom of it to identify the responsible parties.

 We take on even the toughest car accidents.
 Our car accident lawyers are proficient in researching, gathering evidence, building strategies, and negotiating to get you top compensation regardless of what type of car crash injured you.